-New York State currenlty only particiapates with the Japanese Exchange Program but is looking to the future and is planning to add other countries to the list of options including Costa Rica, Finland/Norway, Tiawan, South Korea, and others as they become available.
+New York State currently only participates with the Japanese Exchange Program but is looking to the future and is planning to add other countries to the list of options including Costa Rica, Norway, Taiwan, South Korea, and others as they become available.

 Host an international high school youth for 10 months and bring the richness of the world to your home!

 American families have the opportunity to host a high school student for one academic year (August-June).
 Students are enrolled in public high school and participate in school activities as members of their host families.
 States’ 4-H places students from Japan, South Korea and Eurasia/Africa through AYP.
 Our Eurasian and African students are scholarship recipients participating in either the Future Leaders Exchange Program (FLEX) or Kennedy-Lugar Youth Exchange & Study Program (YES), which are sponsored by the US Department of State, Bureau of Educational & Cultural Affairs.

 State coordinators and local representatives in the host community provide support services for host families and exchange students throughout the school year.

 The application for traveling abroad (outbound) can be found on the States’ 4-H International Exchange Website.
 The application must be competed and submitted to the NYS 4-H Office no later than November 15th.
 All potential youth travelers must successfully complete all parts of the application process before their application can be forwarded on to States 4-H for consideration and selection.
 Final Selections are made by State 4-H International Exchange.

 All applicants must complete the following:

 Outbound Application (Completed and submitted to the NYS 4-H Office by November 15th)

 Reference Form (Completed and submitted to the NYS 4-H Office by November 15th)

 Interview (must be completed by December 5th)